 - Android 4.1 Jelly Bean

-A rather unknown company, Xi3, has introduced this year in Vegas a portable gaming console called the Piston, with multiple functions.
-The latest generation of this console, called the 7A, is said to arrive this spring with lots of muscles gathered inside a tiny space, no larger than the size of your hand.
+An unknown company, Xi3, has introduced a portable gaming console called the Piston this year in Vegas, with multiple functions.
+The latest generation of this console, dubbed the 7A, is said to arrive this spring with lots of muscles gathered inside a tiny space, no larger than the size of your hand.

-The Xi3 Piston A7 uses the Trinity platform to combine a quad-core microprocessor clocked at a whopping 3.2 GHz and 384 programmable graphic cores, which can pretty much draw anything, even 4K rezolutions.
-The assembly also comes with 8GB of DDR memory and the ability to support three monitors at the same time.
+The Xi3 Piston A7 uses the Trinity platform to combine a quad-core microprocessor clocked at a whopping 3.2 GHz and 384 programmable graphic cores, which can pretty much draw anything, even 4K resolutions.
+The assembly also comes with 8GB of DDR memory and the ability to support three monitors simultaneously.
 Depending on the price, the configuration may vary and adapt from 64GB to 1TB of storage.
-Imagine how it’s like to harness that amount of power under one roof, and while consuming just 40 watts of energy.
+Imagine how it’s like to harness that amount of power under one roof while consuming just 40 watts of energy.

-The Piston A7 is a wonderful example of mobility, where gamers can pick up a cube and pair up with two other friends, into deciding who is the best DotA player or who can gather the most frags in a session.
-For ultimate gaming, multiple gamers can gather their cubes and connect them in one rack for high-end data processing.
+The Piston A7 is a wonderful example of mobility, where gamers can pick up a cube and pair it with two other friends to decide who is the best DotA player or can gather the most frags in a session.
+For ultimate gaming, multiple gamers can pick their cubes and connect them to one rack for high-end data processing.

 Valve’s Steam Box

-There are lots of talks about Valve’s own Steam Box this year, especially with the display of Xi3’s Piston, a project founded by Valve, arriving right on the Las Vegas show.
-Although the whole situation is still in a great fog at the moment, Valve keeping comments as tight as it can, the Steam Box project is a device that will be completely made and sold by Valve, in an attempt to overthrow other portable gaming figures.
+There are lots of talks about Valve’s own Steam Box this year, especially with the display of Xi3’s Piston, a project funded by Valve, arriving right at the Las Vegas show.
+Although the whole situation is still in a great fog at the moment, Valve is keeping comments as tight as possible; the Steam Box project is a device that will be completely made and sold by Valve in an attempt to overthrow other portable gaming figures.

 - Valve is looking to make a brand new device, which will be named and sold under their name.